 The Mincemeat team grew as specialized knowledge in various areas was needed.
-Montagu sought out the leading pathologist of the day Sir Bernard Spilsbury to assist in finding a corpse of the right age, and recently deceased.
-This proved much more difficult than expected until the discovery in a warehouse of homeless man from Wales who had died from eating rat poison.
+Montagu sought out the leading pathologist of the day, Sir Bernard Spilsbury, to assist in finding a corpse of the right age, and recently deceased.
+This proved much more difficult than expected until the discovery in a warehouse of a homeless man from Wales who had died from eating rat poison.
 There was much debate about how extensive an autopsy would be and whether the poison would be detected.

 What Montagu calls “pocket litter” was created.
 This ranged from letters from Martin’s father and fiancé, ticket stubs from a play the night before Martin left London, bills from his tailor complaining about delayed payments, a receipt for an engagement ring, and other items that gave depth to Martin as a person.

 There were two documents that were at the heart of the deception.
 One was a letter that Montagu dubbed “the Vital Document.”
 This letter from General Sir Archibald Nye, Vice Chief of the Imperial Defense Committee, to General Harold Alexander, the highest ranking British general in North Africa, addresses increasing forces for the upcoming (false) attack on Greece and Crete, and the use of an invasion of Sicily (the true attack) as a diversion to fool the Germans into not reinforcing Greece.
 Montagu observed in his memoir that any intelligence the Germans received about the impending invasion of Sicily could be dismissed as Allied deception plans.